preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 # Debug Checks use in an Android App

-This [sample app](../README.md#sample_desc) for Android&trade; illustrates the use of the debug checks and responses in _PreEmptive Protection - DashO_.
+This [sample app](../README.md#sample_desc) for Android&trade; illustrates the use of the Debug Checks and Responses in _PreEmptive Protection - DashO_.
 This project can be imported into Android Studio.
 [Control flow obfuscation](https://www.preemptive.com/dasho/pro/userguide/en/understanding_obfuscation_control.html), [string encryption](https://www.preemptive.com/dasho/pro/userguide/en/understanding_obfuscation_string_encryption.html), and [Check injection](https://www.preemptive.com/dasho/pro/userguide/en/understanding_checks_overview.html) are handled via the [DashO Gradle Plugin for Android](https://www.preemptive.com/dasho/pro/userguide/en/ref_dagp_index.html) integration.
 Renaming obfuscation and removal are handled by [R8](https://r8-docs.preemptive.com/).

-This sample is preconfigured with both debug enabled and debugging checks and responses.
+This sample is preconfigured with both Debug Enabled and Debugging Checks and Responses.

 The `DebugEnabledCheck` was placed on an internal method, `someApplicationLogic()`, called by the `MainActivity` class during startup.
 This method returns a boolean value that will be `true` if the application appears to be debuggable.